LL10GEMAC IP Core Datasheet

 Figure 7: Transmit interface timing diagram

 When a new frame is transmitted from the user, the IP performs several operations to prepare the packet for transmission.
-This includes inserting the header that are the Preamble and SFD, as well as the footer that are the FCS and EFD.
-All data, including the header and footer, generated by the IP undergoes encoding, scrambling, and re-alignment to a 32-bit format.
-In the case of short packets (less than 60bytes), zero-padding is added before transmitting the FCS.
+These operations include inserting the packet header: Preamble and SFD and footer: FCS and EFD.
+All data generated by the IP, including the header and footer, undergoes encoding, scrambling, and re-alignment to a 32-bit format.
+For short packets (less than 60bytes), zero-padding is added before transmitting the FCS.

-(1) The IP identifies a new packet when tx_axis_tvalid is asserted to 1b while the IP is in a ready state (tx_axis_tready=1b).
-The tkeep input should always be equal to Fh, except for the last data in cases of unaligned 32-bit data.
+1) The IP detects a new packet when tx_axis_tvalid is asserted to 1b while the IP is in a ready state (tx_axis_tready=1b).
+The tkeep input should always be Fh, except for the last data in cases of unaligned 32-bit data.

-Note: tx_axis_tready may be temporarity de-asserted to 0b for 1-2 clock cycles after receiving the first data.
+Note: tx_axis_tready may be temporarily de-asserted to 0b for 1-2 clock cycles after receiving the first data.
 Therefore, the second data (D1) must retain its value until tx_axis_tready is re-asserted to 1b.

-(2) The IP sends a 7-byte preamble and the SFD the PMA.
+2) The IP transmits a 7-byte preamble and the SFD to the PMA.

-(3) The first data is transmitted from the IP to the PMA.
-The data latency of the Tx path, measured between the first data on tx_axis_tdata and the first data on TxUserData, typically ranges from 6 to 8 clock cycles, depending on the data sequence within the Gearbox.
+3) The first user data is transmitted from the IP to the PMA.
+The latency in the Tx path, measured between the first data on tx_axis_tdata and the first data on TxUserData, is typically 6-8 clock cycles, depending on the sequence within the Gearbox.

-(4) When tx_axis_tready is de-asserted to 0b, all input signals from user (tx_axis_tdata, tx_axis_tkeep, tx_axis_tvalid, and tx_axis_tlast) must maintain the same value until tx_axis_tready is re-asserted to 1b.
-Usually, tx_axis_tready is de-asserted to 0b for one cycle every 32 clock cycles to pause data transmission to add the header following the 64B/66B encoding process.
+4) When tx_axis_tready is de-asserted to 0b, all input signals from the user (tx_axis_tdata, tx_axis_tkeep, tx_axis_tvalid, and tx_axis_tlast) must maintain their values until tx_axis_tready is re-asserted to 1b.
+Normally, tx_axis_tready is de-asserted to 0b for one cycle every 32 cycles to pause data transmission while the 64B/66B encoding process adds the packet header.

-(6) The IP transmits the encoded and scrambled last data to the PMA, adding zero-padding if the packet length is too short.
+6) The IP transmits the encoded and scrambled last data to the PMA, adding zero-padding if the packet length is below 60 bytes.

-(7) After receiving the last data from the user, tx_axis_tready remains de-asserted for at least 4 clock cycles.
-The number of output data from the IP exceeds the number of input data from the user due to the addition of the packet header and the footer.
-As a result, tx_axis_tready is temporarily de-asserted to pause data input for several cycles during the transmission of the packet header and footer.
+7) After receiving the last data from the user, tx_axis_tready remains de-asserted for at least 4 clock cycles.
+The number of output data from the IP exceeds the input data from the user due to the addition of the packet header and the footer.
+As a result, tx_axis_tready is temporarily de-asserted to pause further data input during the transmission of the packet header and footer.

-(8) An Idle code is always inserted at the end of each packet, serving as the interframe gap (IFG).
-The IP ensures that at least 9-byte IFG is inserted for each packet.
+8) An Idle code is always inserted at the end of each packet, serving as the interframe gap (IFG).
+The IP ensures that at least 9-byte IFG is inserted between packets.

 Receive Interface